bright/new-www/content/blog/ios-developer-and-tech-recruiter-driven-by-passion-meet-kamil.md

 <div class="image"><img src="/images/kamil_travel_rome.png" alt="When the storm comes – there are no crowds in Rome!" title="When the storm comes – there are no crowds in Rome!"  /> </div>

+<center>When the storm comes – there are no crowds in Rome!</center>

 ## Finally!
 And how did you become an iOS developer?

 **I enjoy seeing the effects of my work.
 It's what I loved about automation**.
 Pumps, valves, actuators, motors – everything moves and is physically present, not virtual.
 You see the whole organism working. **The closest thing in IT I could think of that you can “touch” and interact with are mobile phones**.
 So I decided that mobile development is the way to go.